Avoid macros in documents

 Macros are small pieces of software included within a document to automate certain repetitive tasks, such as alphabetically sorting items in a bulleted list.

 Macros offer features that make them both convenient and powerful, but they also have problems with interoperability and security.
-Macros that work on one version of software or platform won’t necessarily function on another.
+Macros that work on one version of software or platform will not necessarily function on another.
 They can also allow viruses to infect your computer and distribute themselves using an application’s own programming language.
 Even when a file comes from a known and trusted person or organisation it may already be infected without their knowledge.

 For these reasons the UK government forbids the use of macros in publicly shared documents and advises against their use in general.